magicmark/blog.larah.me/src/content/blog/service-to-service-graphql.md

 business logic layer.
 Per-API adaptor logic must be done per-API.

-Let's also zoom into the differences between the fields the external (GraphQL) and an internal (REST) service might return for the same domain object:
+Let's also zoom into the differences between the fields the external (GraphQL) and an internal (REST) API might return for the same domain object:

 <div class="side-by-side">
 <div>